 There could be times you’re completely caught off guard in your business.
 Maybe something has come up out of the blue or you’ve been so busy getting the business off the ground you haven’t put emergency plans in place?

 For instance, let’s assume you had a server go down after hours or there is an emergency with a key client.
 With a local group, the problem may happen after hours and nobody will be available to deal with it.

-If you have remote workers spread over various time zones, you may well have someone available to deal with whatever has come up without them burning the midnight oil.
+If you have remote freelancers spread over various time zones, you may well have someone available to deal with whatever has come up without them burning the midnight oil.

 Additionally, if you do recruit across time zones, it means you are able to have better coverage for non-emergency situations.
 That usually means happy customers which hopefully translates into additional profits and referrals.

 That posh office may sound good, but in reality, it’s incredibly expensive.